Plant-based meat is a simple solution to climate woes – if more people would eat it

 NEW RECIPES TO THE RESCUE?

 Plant-based meat has been around for decades.
 Morningstar Farms, a division of Kellogg Co., introduced soy-based breakfast sausage in 1975.
-But the current boom began about 10 years ago, when startups like Impossible Foods and Beyond Meat began selling burgers that more closely resembled meat and were aimed at carnivores.
+But the current boom began about 10 years ago, when startups like Impossible Foods and Beyond Meat began selling burgers that more closely resembled meat and were aimed at carnivores, not just vegetarians and vegans.
+Beyond Meat’s burgers, made with pea protein, even “bleed” with the help of beet juice.

-Those products quickly took hold in Germany, where widespread concern about climate and animal welfare have been driving big changes.
+Those products quickly took hold in Germany, a country where meat-heavy dishes like schnitzel and bratwurst are a mainstay of diets but where widespread concern about climate and animal welfare have been driving big changes.
 Last year, Germans’ annual meat consumption fell to a 33-year low of 52 kilograms (114 pounds) per person.
-At the same time, plant-based meat sales rose 22%, according to Euromonitor.
+At the same time, plant-based meat sales rose 22%, according to Euromonitor, and they have tripled since 2018.

-In Australia — where the average person ate around 120 kilograms (264 pounds) of animal meat in 2020, according to the United Nations — retail sales of plant-based meat have also been growing, up 32% between 2020 and 2022.
+In Australia — where the average person ate around 120 kilograms (264 pounds) of animal meat in 2020, according to the United Nations, putting the country just behind the U.S. in terms of meat consumption — retail sales of plant-based meat have been growing, up 32% between 2020 and 2022.

-Sam Lawrence, the vice president of policy for the Asia division of the Good Food Institute, a plant-based advocacy group, said health concerns are changing Australians’ habits.
+Sam Lawrence, the vice president of policy for the Asia division of the Good Food Institute, a plant-based advocacy group, said Australia was initially behind Europe and the U.S. in the adoption of plant-based meat.
+But that’s changing fast, in part because of health concerns.
+In 2018, the country had only around eight plant-based meat companies, he said.
+Now there are more than 40, many with their sights on the vast Asian market.

 But it is the U.S. that represents one of the biggest hopes for a solution: It is the largest market for meat substitutes.
-It is also one of the biggest contributors to greenhouse gases from animal agriculture, weighing in as the second-largest consumer of meat per capita behind Hong Kong, according to the United Nations.
+It is also one of the biggest contributors to greenhouse gases from animal agriculture, weighing in as the second-largest consumer of meat per capita behind Hong Kong, according to 2020 data from the Food and Agriculture Organization of the United Nations.

 Reversing that trend would have a significant impact on global meat consumption, and Tyler Huggins knows it.

+“How are you going to continue to feed a growing population and an increased demand in meat?”
+Huggins said.
+“We have to get more efficient in the way we produce things.”

-Colorado-based Meati makes chewy, fibrous steak filets and chicken cutlets from mushroom roots.
+Colorado-based Meati makes chewy, fibrous steak filets and chicken cutlets from mushroom roots and a handful of other ingredients, like chickpea flour.
 Its chicken cutlet has fewer calories, less cholesterol and nearly as much protein as animal chicken.

 Meati collects spores from mushroom roots, feeds them sugar and ferments them in stainless steel tanks full of water.
+Every 22 hours, the fermented mixture — which resembles applesauce — is drained from a 25,000-liter tank, formed into cutlets and cooked.
 In four days, a single microscopic spore can produce the equivalent of a whole cow’s worth of meat.

+Eventually, the company expects to produce more than 40 million pounds of meat annually at its 100,000-square-foot Mega Ranch in Thornton, Colorado.
+That’s about 160 million four-ounce servings, or half the amount of beef served each year at Chipotle, one of Meati’s biggest investors.

 A MATTER OF TASTE

 Meati came onto the plant-based meat scene in 2017, around the same time that dozens of others were trying their hand in the space.
+At least 55 plant-based companies and brands — including entries from big meat producers like Tyson Foods — launched in the U.S. during 2017 and 2020, according to the Good Food Institute.
+Meanwhile, plant-based meat sales more than doubled in that same period, to $1.6 billion.

-US. plant-based meat sales more than doubled to $1.6 billion between 2017 and 2020.
-But then sales plateaued, inching up just 2% between 2020 and 2022.
+But then sales plateaued, inching up just 2% between 2020 and 2022, according to Euromonitor.
+At the same time, U.S. animal meat and seafood sales rose 12.7%.

+Some contend that the high price of meat alternatives is limiting their appeal.
+As of April, U.S. plant-based meat and seafood prices were an average of 27% higher than animal meat and seafood in the U.S., according to Euromonitor.
+That was larger than the 20% gap in Germany.

 “I think the category is not good enough,” McGuinness said.
 “What is the number one thing people want in food?
 Taste.
 If I don’t have the taste, they don’t care about the cholesterol and the saturated fat.”

-A recent poll from The Associated Press-NORC Center for Public Affairs Research found that about 8 in 10 U.S. adults said taste was an extremely or very important factor when buying food, with cost and nutritional value following close behind.
+A recent poll from The Associated Press-NORC Center for Public Affairs Research of U.S. consumers found that about 8 in 10 U.S. adults said taste was an extremely or very important factor when buying food, with its cost and nutritional value following close behind.
 Americans are much less likely to prioritize the food’s effect on the environment (34%) or its effect on animal welfare (30%).

+Lisa Feria, the CEO of Stray Dog Capital, which invests in plant-based meat companies, said that even though the initial exuberance in the U.S. market is now thinning out, new brands that emerge from this period will be stronger and better-funded, which will help the plant-based meat market grow at a more sustainable pace.

+“We deserve these products that are better for us, for the environment, definitely for animals, that we could eat for generations to come no matter how many people are on the planet,” Feria said.

 FOR THE SAKE OF THE PLANET

 The meat industry has sown its own doubts about its plant-based rival.
-The Center for Consumer Freedom — which says it’s funded by food companies but won’t say which ones — has run Super Bowl and newspaper ads criticizing plant-based meat, saying it contains “chemicals and ultra-processed ingredients.”
+The Center for Consumer Freedom — which says it’s funded by restaurants and food companies but won’t say which ones — has run Super Bowl and newspaper ads criticizing plant-based meat, saying it has “chemicals and ultra-processed ingredients that you can’t pronounce.”

+Indeed, questions about the healthiness of plant-based meat have weighed on sales.
 Plant-based foods have some benefits over meat; they have no cholesterol, for example, and may have less fat and more fiber.
-But plant-based foods can also be higher in sodium.
+But plant-based foods can also be higher in sodium, to better mimic meat’s flavor, and they don’t always have as much protein.

+Beyond Meat, another pioneer in the market, is focused on improving the health of its products.
+The company notes that its Beyond Steak beef tips were recently certified as a heart-healthy food by the American Heart Association.

 “I think in an ideal world we could live with eating dairy products and meat products,” Stevson says.
 “But there’s way too many people on the earth and we haven’t solved the problem of animal agriculture for that many people in a sustainable way.”